Skip to main content

 Quebec City Old Port (Vieux-Port)

-57 Rue Saint-Paul, Quebec City, Quebec
+57 Rue Saint-Paul, Quebec City, QC

 During the 17th century, Quebec City’s charming Old Port (Vieux-Port) was bustling with European vessels and crews offloading supplies to New France.
 Now thronged with passengers from incoming cruise ships, the area is filled with historic buildings occupied by art galleries, boutiques, and inviting French-influenced restaurants.